qiqphp/qiq/docs/en/syntax.md

 ```

 However, this may not pass [static analysis](./static-analysis.md) checks.
 To
-improve static analysis results, prefix the opening keyword with a backslash
+improve static analysis results, prefix the call with a backslash to
-to explicitly indicate a PHP function:
+explicitly indicate a PHP function:

 ```qiq
 {{h \time () }}